anosss7/rubbleapp/README.md

 - Internet connection (for charts and maps)

 How to set up:
-- Download the project files.
+- Download all project flies.
-- Make sure the file is saved as index.html.
+- Unzip the folder.
 - Open index.html in a web browser.